ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 number types into it.
 However, the BLAS was designed for real and complex floating-point numbers.
 Does a BLAS-like interface make sense for matrices of fixed-point numbers?
 Should such matrices carry along scaling factors, for example?
-What about short floating-point types that exclude Inf and NaN to make room for more finite numbers?
+What about "short" floating-point types that exclude `Inf` and `NaN` to make room for more finite numbers?
 Would that call for linear algebra operations that track underflow and overflow?
 How would such interfaces integrate with C++ versions of libraries like LAPACK?
 We are not experts on fixed-point arithmetic;
 for us, these are all open questions.